Maxwe11y/SKIER/readme.md

-This is the code for DialogSymbolic project
+This is the code for SKIER project